 The right use of gestures can save a lot of time (isn’t it something we all want?), as users can just omit opening a menu and searching for the desired option.
 They can just squash a lot of searching into one (or two) taps.

 Another advantage is for both users and developers.
 Leaving out unnecessary icons and buttons saves space on the screen for other, more important parts of the content and users are not lost in so many options.
 The overall user experience is much better this way.
 Do you wonder what other factors might determine user experience?
-Click here.
+Check out our other articles.

 Of course, just like everything else, gestures have their downsides.
 The biggest one is the absence of cohesive system.
 Some gestures might have various effects in various apps.
 This might be confusing for the users and sometimes even upsetting, so they could stop using the app.